zer0Trac3/kaliwiki/tools/aircrack-ng_suite/packetforge-ng.md

        packetforge-ng <mode> <options>

 DESCRIPTION
-       packetforge-ng  is  a  tool to create encrypted packets that can subse‐ quently be used for injection.
+       packetforge-ng  is  a  tool to create encrypted packets that can subse quently be used for injection.
 You may create various types of  packets such as arp requests, UDP, ICMP and custom packets.
 The most common use is to create ARP requests for subsequent injection.
-       To create an encrypted packet, you must have a PRGA (pseudo random gen‐ ration  algorithm) file.
+       To create an encrypted packet, you must have a PRGA (pseudo random gen ration  algorithm) file.
 This is used to encrypt the packet you create.
        This is typically obtained from aireplay-ng chopchop  or  fragmentation attacks.